 George Henry Tame 1891 - 1962

-George Henry Tame was born in Wolverhampton on 7th January 1891, the third child of Charles John Tame and Sarah Tame.
+George Henry Tame was born in Graiseley Passage Wolverhampton on 7th January 1891, the fourth child of Charles John Tame and Sarah Tame.

 At the start of the First World War in 1914 he enlisted with the 6th South Staffs Regiment and began his training.